thenativeweb/tourism/README.md

     $ grunt

-The `default` task will run the static code analysis, validate whitespace and execute unit tests.
+The `default` task will run the static code analysis, validate whitespace, execute unit tests and check for outdated and vulnerable packages.

+### Running the default task partially

+If you only want to run the default task partially, there are a number of commands you may use:

+    $ grunt analyse
+    $ grunt test
+    $ grunt outdated

 ### Using watch mode